Is Sparkling Water Safe? Truth About Carbonated Water

 Carbonated Water and Your Bones

-As per an article published in the American Journal of Clinical Nutrition, only soda consumption decreased bone mineral density compared with other carbonated beverages.
-It shows that the phosphorus ingredient in soft drinks ties to calcium and is discharged through the kidneys, causing weaker bones.
+According to an article published in the American Journal of Clinical Nutrition, only soda consumption decreased bone mineral density compared with other carbonated beverages.
+The study shows that the phosphorus in soft drinks is tied to calcium and discharged through the kidneys, causing weaker bones.

 The worry that overconsumption of carbonated water could cause bone health problems—like a higher risk of fractures and osteoporosis (feeble bones)— appears to originate from research demonstrating a relationship between cola consumption and low bone density in ladies, Abby Abelson, M.D., chair of the department of rheumatic and immunologic diseases and director of education at the Center for Osteoporosis and Metabolic Bone Disease at the Cleveland Clinic.